Project packaging

 Apply your modifications

-You can work on the spec file in your host here: ~/my_rp_builder_dir/gitpkgs/helloworld-binding/helloworld-binding.spec
+• You can work on the spec file in your host here: ~/my_rp_builder_dir/gitpkgs/my-awesome-project-1/helloworld-binding/helloworld-binding.spec.

 Run to do the packaging

-Once spec file modifications done, rp-cli is ready to build the package locally.
-Just choose between native and cross packaging by select the target in the command line as below:
+Once that you have done your modification, you can build the package locally.
+Just choose between native and cross packaging by selecting the architecture in the command line as below.

 Cross packaging

-# If the target flag is not present, the default target is aarch64
+# If the 'arch' flag is not present, the default target is aarch64

-rp-cli local package build helloworld-binding --target aarch64 --project my-awesome-project-1
+rp-cli local package build helloworld-binding --project my-awesome-project-1 --arch aarch64

 Native packaging